 - Tax-related identity theft was down last year (by 38%), but credit card fraud on new accounts was up 24%.
 In fact, misusing someone’s information to open a new credit card account was reported more often than other forms of identity theft in 2018.

-What stands out to me in this report are a couple things:
+What stands out to me in this report are a couple of things:

-Though of the people who reported fraud activity, people over 70 lost the most.
+Though the people who reported fraud activity, people over 70 lost the most.
 This is sad.

 What can you do to prevent falling victim?

 Next, if you are a victim of fraud, you can file a complaint here.
-While this may not help you situation, it could prevent the the scammer from getting to their next victim.
+While this may not help your situation, it could prevent the scammer from getting to their next victim.